vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 Before discussing this inscription any further, I give the text of that portion of it that is relevant for the present study.
 This portion starts with the last word on the first plate \(second side\), line 8, and ends in line 23 on the second plate, second side.

-21 For the early chronology of Dakṣiṇa Kosala, the Pāṇd

-. uvaṁśa dynasty of Śrīpura and
+21 For the early chronology of Dakṣiṇa Kosala, the Pāṇḍuvaṁśa dynasty of Śrīpura and

 the reign of Mahāśivagupta \(c. ad 590–650\) see Bakker 1994b; above, pp. 235 ff.